CastielWong/Laboratory/DevOps/Kubernetes/README.md

  __Label__ can be used to select objects and to find collections of objects that satisfy certain conditions, while __Annotation__ is not used to identify and select objects.

 ### ReplicaSet
 - implements the replication and self-healing aspects of the ReplicationController
 - supports both equality- and set-based Selectors
 - detect and ensures that the current state matches the desired state
 - can be used independently as Pod controllers but they only offer a limited set of features

 ### Deployment
 - provides declarative updates to Pods and ReplicaSets
-- allows for seamless application updates and `rollbacks` through `rollouts` and `rollbacks`, and it directly manages its ReplicaSets for application scaling
+- allows for seamless application updates and rollbacks through `rollout`, and it directly manages its ReplicaSets for application scaling
 - abstraction over Pods
-- database can't be replicated by Deployment since it's stateful, which should be handled by StatefulSet
+- database can't be replicated by `Deployment` since it's stateful, which should be handled by `StatefulSet`
-- Deployment for stateLESS apps; while StatefulSet for stateFUL apps or databases
+- `Deployment` for stateLESS apps; while `StatefulSet` for stateFUL apps or databases

-### Namespace
-- names of the resources/objects created inside a Namespace are unique, but not across Namespaces in the cluster
-- Kubernetes creates four Namespaces out of the box generally:
-  - `kube-system` contains the objects created by the Kubernetes system, mostly the control plane agents
-  - `kube-public` is a special Namespace, which is unsecured and readable by anyone, used for special purposes such as exposing public (non-sensitive) information about the cluster
-  - `kube-node-lease` is the newest, which holds node lease objects used for node heartbeat data
-  - `default` contains the objects and resources created by administrators and developers, and objects are assigned to it by default unless another Namespace name is provided by the user
-- the good practice is to create additional Namespaces, as desired, to virtualize the cluster and isolate users, developer teams, applications, or tiers
-- secures its lead against competitors, as it provides a solution to the multi-tenancy requirement of today's enterprise development teams

-Scenario when to use Namespace:
-1. Structure your components
-2. Avoid conflicts between teams
-3. Share services between different environments
-4. Access and Resource Limits on Namespace level

 ### Service
-- can expose single Pods, ReplicaSets, Deployments, DaemonSets, and StatefulSets
+- can expose single `Pod`, `ReplicaSet`, `Deployment`, `DaemonSet`, and `StatefulSet`
 - stable IP address
-- lifecycle of Pod and Service are not connected
+- lifecycle of `Pod` and `Service` are not connected
-- request goes into Ingress first then forwarding to Service
+- request goes into `Ingress` first then forwarding to `Service`
 - load balancing
 - loose coupling
 - with & outside cluster